Skip to content

 import { SupabaseClient } from '@supabase/supabase-js';

-import { IAPError, IAPErrorCode } from '@nossdev/iap';
+import { IAPError, IAPErrorCode } from '@nosslabs/iap';

-import type { BackendAdapter, /* ... */ } from '@nossdev/iap';
+import type { BackendAdapter, /* ... */ } from '@nosslabs/iap';

 export class SupabaseBackendAdapter implements BackendAdapter<AppEntitlement> {